 According to exploration director Sissel Eriksen, this year’s operation was very successful, and finished nearly one month ahead of schedule.

 “Due to good weather and few technical issues, the acquisition was even more efficient than planned,” she says.

 The Norwegian Petroleum Directorate hired Dolphin Geophysics for the assignment, and the survey was carried out with the Artemis Atlantic seismic vessel.
 The ship has now arrived Hammerfest for demobilisation and crew change.

-The Ministry of Petroleum and Energy has received applications from five companies in connection with the announcement of two areas associated with injection and storage of CO2 on the Norwegian continental shelf.
+The Norwegian Ministry of Petroleum and Energy (MPE) has received applications from five companies in connection with the announcement of an area in the North Sea for potential storage of CO2 on the Norwegian shelf.